 Perhaps Node.js seems like it will be a big deal.
 Maybe Angular.js will replace jQuery?
 NoSQL might challenge SQL databases.
 Mobile is CRAZY hot and compile-to-native mobile frameworks might offer a path for web developers to offer mobile (making mobile even bigger)... and Apache Spark is a must-learn for any serious cloud practitioner.

 How safe would those predictions be?
-I would argue they're pretty "meh."
+I would argue they're pretty "meh.

-So what's next according to the "experts"?
+What is next according to the experts

 According to "experts", "venture capitalists", "thought leaders", etc the following are the big blocks that make up the future of technology: